AmadeusW/composition110110/README.md

 ## To do
 * Apply colors based on land use _by Bianca_
 * More variety
-* Preserve information to programmatically generate the same map again
 * Add required copyright information to finished pieces

 ## Showcase